terraform-cloud-aws-modules/s3/README.md

 ### tfvars

-"config" is home for different *.tfvars files for different environments
+"config" is home for different *.tfvars files in different environments.
+In this example we're starting with one *.tfvars file.

 #### aws-dev.tfvars

-In this example the tfvars file contains only:
+Please put the following code in your aws-dev.tfvars:

     profile		= "default"
     region		= "eu-central-1"

-for useage in our main.tf
+    tags = {
+      environment     = "testing"
+      team            = "terraformers"
+      project         = "aws"
+    }

 ### main.tf